jessepav/lacygoill-wiki-backup/vim/regex.md

 Which may have unexpected results.

-## Are there any pitfalls I should be aware of when using the complement of a character class?
+## Are there any pitfalls I should be aware of when using the complement of a bracket expression?

 Is your complement preceded by an atom and a quantifier?
-If so,  make sure your character  class includes the  atom, or use `\@>`  on the previous atom.
+If so, make sure your bracket expression  includes the atom, or use `\@>` on the previous atom.

 ---